DMOJ/docs/judge.md

 # Judge Configuration

-To run the judge, simply do `python main.py <bridge hostname> -p <bridge port>`.
+To run the judge, simply do `python main.py <bridge hostname> -p <bridge port> [-c <config path>]`.
 But before you run the judge, you must configure it.
+You are recommended to pass the absolute path to `judge.json` on the command line.

 ## `judge.json`